benjaminhuanghuang/design-pattern/g4-3-Behavioral-11/visitor/README.md

 ##
 不改变base class

+## Component

+- Element, has an accept method that takes a visitor as an argument.
+- ConcreteElement
+- Visitor
+- ConcreteVisitor

 ## When to use Visitor Design Pattern in C#?
 - An object structure must have many unrelated operations to perform on it.